 The property described in the 1895 deed encompasses an area quite a bit larger than our subject property.
 It contained what is now 67 & 73 Emery as well as 29 through 35 Taylor Streets.
 The Portland Historic Resources Inventory of 1976 lists 73 Emery as built by the Webster brothers in 1896.
 More research is needed to determine if they also built the homes on Taylor.

 As mentioned above, the Webster brothers were in the middle of a very active decade when they built our subject.
 In the period between 1890 & 1905, they made 20 purchases of empty properties in Portland.
 They were originally from Gray but were listed as residents of Limington on the deeds and in the 1900 census.

 The Webster brothers retained ownership of the home until 1902.
 I would guess they rented it as the country saw a pair of financial downturns in this period.
 In July of 1924 William & Elizabeth Casey bought the property and, as such, were the owners of record for the 1924 tax roles.
 The Casey’s sold the home in October of 1931 along with an existing mortgage of $3700 ($58,850 in 2016).
 The current owner purchased the property in 1998.

-In it’s current condition, swathed in cheap white paint and in suffering from deferred maintenance, the house is very uninviting.
-It’s location marks a boundary between a working class neighborhood to the east and a more affluent upper middle class neighborhood and private school to the west.
+In its current condition, swathed in cheap white paint and in suffering from deferred maintenance, the house is very uninviting.
+Its location marks a boundary between a working-class neighborhood to the east and a more affluent upper-middle-class neighborhood and a private school to the west.
 In a way, it symbolizes this dichotomy in its stylistic grandeur and run down status.